-Directed by Jesse V. Johnson, Triple Threat is an action-packed film that proves that great fighting choreography can elevate the quality of any movie.
-In the flick, a group of mercenaries inadvertently release a terrorist leader that’s hellbent on tying loose ends, with deadly consequences.
+Directed by Jesse V. Johnson, Triple Threat is an action-packed film that proves that great combat choreography can elevate the quality of any movie.
+In the flick, a group of mercenaries inadvertently release a malicious gang leader who’s hellbent on tying loose ends, with deadly consequences.

-When it comes to action movies, Scott Adkins isn’t just limited to martial arts movies and flashy stunts, as he proves in the outstanding war film, One Shot.
+When it comes to action movies, Scott Adkins isn’t just limited to martial arts movies and flashy stunts, as he proves in the outstanding civil conflict film, One Shot.
 Released in 2021, the movie chronicles a covert mission by CIA operatives as they transport a prisoner off of a black site.
-Needless to say, things go south very fast during the operation.
+Needless to say, things went south very fast during the operation.

 The movie reunites director James Nunn, known for his low-budget action movies, with Scott Adkins.
-The result is a movie that feels more like a video game and less like a serious war drama – and hey, sometimes, that’s all we want from films.
+The result is a movie that feels more like a video game and less like a serious civil conflict drama – and hey, sometimes, that’s all we want from films.

-Scott Adkins stars as Cain Burguess in this gritty tale of violence and revenge.
-After spending years of torture in prison, Cain escapes and swears to claim his vengeance on those who made him a cold-blooded killer.
-How exactly?
-By spilling more blood, of course.
-Avengement is unapologetically violent, and its masterfully crafted stunts alone are more than worth the watch.
+Scott Adkins stars in Jesse V. Johnson’s film as Cain Burguess in this gritty tale of revenge.
+After spending years of interrogation in prison, Cain escapes and swears to claim his vengeance on those who made him a cold-blooded weapon.
+Avengement is unapologetic, and its masterfully crafted stunts alone are more than worth the watch.

 One scene, in particular, takes place inside a pub where Cain takes out an entire gang by himself.
-The impressive fight scene has been nominated by numerous outlets as one of the best fights of the decade – and we’re talking about a decade that saw the release of all three John Wick movies here.
+The impressive combat scene has been nominated by numerous outlets as one of the best brawls of the decade – and we’re talking about a decade that saw the release of all three John Wick movies here.